cfpb/consumerfinance.gov/README.md

 (e.g., blog posts and press releases), and single pages (e.g., the Future Requests page in Doing Business with Us).

+#### Repeating content

 For any kind of repeating content, this is the basic process:

 1. In the vars file for the section you're in (e.g., `blog/_vars-blog.html`), we set up a variable that holds the results of the default query we want to run.

    Here's how it looks for the blog:

    ```jinja
    {% set query = queries.posts %}
    {% set posts = query.search_with_url_arguments(size=10) %}
    ```
-2. If you want to display each instance of repeating content in a separate page, create a `_single.html` template.
-If Sheer finds that template and a corresponding entry in `_settings/lookups.json`, it will automatically create URLs for every post of that type and render them with the `_single.html` template.
-3. Or if you want to display repeating content data in a page, simply set up a `for ... in` loop, then output the different properties of the post within.
+2. If you want to display the repeating content within a template, simply set up a `for ... in` loop, then output the different properties of the post within.
+   In the case of the blog, a list of posts is built using this method in `_layouts/posts-paginated.html`.

    Here is a simplified example:

    ```jinja